 What is the social impact of new technologies?
 Who in society benefits and who is harmed by the rapid development of modern science and technology?
 How is scientific knowledge created, and how does the public engage with science and technology?
 This first year seminar examines the rights and responsibilities of technological citizenship by fostering inquiry into how technology is developed and distributed, and how technology and society interact with each other.
 Drawing on readings from science, engineering, and the social sciences, students will reflect on technology’s role in their lives and its relationship to human values.

-FYS 087 Sustainable Cities: Urban Infrastructure and Equity
+FYS 087 Urban Infrastructure

 Civil infrastructure (also known as “the built environment”) undergirds every aspect of our lives.
 However, the relationship between people and infrastructure is bi-directional- we shape our infrastructure and our infrastructure shapes us.
 Sometimes it is destructive (for example in urban renewal) and sometimes it is more synergistic.
 This course helps students develop a framework for understanding these relationships and prepares them to engage in public discourse around civil infrastructure.